Skip to content

 grant-pilot — federal-grants agent with sub-agent orchestration

-Public open-source agent that helps a small business or nonprofit discover federal grants they qualify for and drafts an application skeleton — orchestrating three specialist sub-agents (discovery, eligibility, drafter) over public grants.gov + SAM.gov data, with per-sub-agent fallback ladder, structured-failure routing, and a hosted demo hardened with a 5-intent allowlist, daily budget cap, and per-IP rate limit.
+Public open-source agent that helps a small business or nonprofit discover federal grants they qualify for and drafts an application skeleton — orchestrating three specialist sub-agents (discovery, eligibility, drafter) over live federal opportunity and entity-registration APIs, with per-sub-agent fallback ladder, structured-failure routing, and a hosted demo hardened with a 5-intent allowlist, daily budget cap, and per-IP rate limit.

 Repo: github.com/midimurphdesigns/grant-pilot